 Normal intraocular pressure helps support the shape of the eye, which in turn supports the 2 million parts of the eye that help you see.

 High pressure.
-When the fluid in the front of your eye doesn’t drain as well as it should, pressure can get too high.
+When the fluid in the front of your eye doesn’t drain as well as it should, or your eye is producing too much fluid, pressure can get too high.
 Your doctor may call this ocular hypertension.

 You might get ocular hypertension after an eye injury or disease.
 Some medications, such as steroids, also can raise your eye pressure.
 It might also happen after certain medical procedures, such as when you get a tube put into your throat.
 If yours is already high, a spike may damage your vision.